Alluxio/alluxio/docs/en/Contributing-to-Alluxio.md

 $ mvn test -pl underfs/hdfs -Phadoop-3 -Dhadoop.version=3.0.0
 ```

-The above tests will create a simulated HDFS service with the specific version.
+The above unit tests will create a simulated HDFS service with the specific version.
 To run more comprehensive tests on HDFS under filesystem using a real and running HDFS deployment:

 ```bash